 Tony O. Elumelu

-Amongst his numerous roles, he serves as Co-Chair of the Aspen Institute Strategy Group on Global Food Security, sits on the Global Advisory Board of the Washington D.C. based think tank, the Wilson Centre, and is a member of the Leadership Council of the Harvard Kennedy School’s Center for Public Leadership.
+Tony sits on numerous public and social sector boards, including USAID’s Private Capital Group Partners Forum, and is a co-chair of the Aspen Institute's Global Food Security Working Group.
+Tony also serves on the international advisory board of the Washington DC based think tank, the Wilson Center, and is a member of the Global Advisory Council of the Harvard Kennedy School’s Centre for Public Leadership.
 He is also a member of the World Economic Forum Community of Chairmen.